fringefilmsoz/SIP/Reverse-proxy.md

 You could also use self-signed certificates but you would receive browser security warnings and trying to use the mobile app would most likely not work.

-> Regardless of how you expose OSPi to the internet, iF you do it is HIGHLY RECOMMENDED that you access OSPi over an secure SSL connection.
+> Regardless of how you expose SIP to the internet, iF you do it is HIGHLY RECOMMENDED that you access SIP over an secure SSL connection.

 ### Example setup